Answer: As a player, coach, or parent you can expect unprecedented communication, allowing us to work together to achieve your goals.

-Answer: Realistic rallies with a variety of incoming balls will allow me to analyze your game in context and give you the best advice possible.
+Answer: Ball machine practice is fine.
+However, realistic rallies with a variety of incoming balls will allow me to analyze your game more thoroughly to give you the best advice possible.
+A practice wall is also great for shooting your video.

 Answer: A smart-phone is fine.
-For a wider angle and for other useful accessories you can buy here.
 A GoPro is perfect for putting on the fence to capture point play, but not required.

 Answer: A wall will provide me with far more information to allow me to help you.
 A ball machine feeding the same ball will not allow me analyze your game as effectively.
 A practice wall is s great way to film your strokes!

-Answer: Yes, all discussions and videos will be private and I would appreciate that my responses also stay private and are not featured publicly on YouTube or forums.
+Answer: Yes, all discussions and videos will be private and I would appreciate that my responses also stay private and are not uploaded publicly.

 WOULD YOU LIKE YOUR GAME ANALYZED?